 - Under Basic tab, fill in the Server (hostname/IP address of the remote server/desktop), Username and Password (account to access the remote server/desktop)

 - Under Advanced tab, check the chekbox for Share smartcard and save

 - Plug in the eToken on the local desktop

-- To test the availability of the X.509 certificate on the eToken to the remote end, open Internet Explorer and navigate as follows: Internet Options -> Content tab -> Certificates button -> Personal tab.
-You should see your UTORauth certificate there.
+- To test the availability of the X.509 certificate on the eToken to the remote end, open Safenet Authentication Client on the remote server.
+You should see the eToken with your name listed there.
 If not, close the RDC connection, re-plug the eToken, making sure the eToken LED is active, and restart the RDC.